Suncor Energy Inc. (SU) is ready for next Episode as it posted an annual sales of 31,199 M - News Daemon

 Suncor Energy Inc. (NYSE: SU) Trading Performance Indicators

-Here are Suncor Energy Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 0.90.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.04.
-Likewise, its price to free cash flow for the trailing twelve months is 5.47.
+Suncor Energy Inc. (SU) is currently performing well based on its current performance indicators.
+A quick ratio of 0.90 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.10.
+Likewise, its price to free cash flow for the trailing twelve months is 5.78.

 Technical Analysis of Suncor Energy Inc. (SU)

-Suncor Energy Inc. (NYSE: SU) saw its 5-day average volume 4.36 million, a negative change from its year-to-date volume of 4.6 million.
-As of the previous 9 days, the stock’s Stochastic %D was 83.34%.
-Additionally, its Average True Range was 0.99.
+The latest stats from [Suncor Energy Inc., SU] show that its last 5-days average volume of 4.09 million was inferior to 4.42 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 85.35%.
+Additionally, its Average True Range was 0.95.

-At the time of writing, stock’s 50-day Moving Average is $32.72, while its 200-day Moving Average is $33.48.
-Nevertheless, the first resistance level for the watch stands at $32.74 in the near term.
-At $33.05, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $33.41.
-If the price goes on to break the first support level at $32.07, it is likely to go to the next support level at $31.71.
-Assuming the price breaks the second support level, the third support level stands at $31.40.
+At the time of writing, stock’s 50-day Moving Average is $32.47, while its 200-day Moving Average is $33.48.
+Now, the first resistance to watch is $34.16.
+This is followed by the second major resistance level at $34.63.
+The third major resistance level sits at $35.22.
+If the price goes on to break the first support level at $33.10, it is likely to go to the next support level at $32.51.
+Assuming the price breaks the second support level, the third support level stands at $32.04.

 Suncor Energy Inc. (NYSE: SU) Key Stats